EronWright/pulsar-hackathon-2021-projects-watermarking/README.md

 4. A producer which generates genuine late messages (i.e. events with a timestamp that is older than the latest watermark).

 ### Broker
 For each subscription, the broker uses a managed cursor to materialize the minimum watermark across all producers.
-The watermark tracks the acknowledged mesasges, so that the watermark doesn't advance prematurely for any one consumer.
+The watermark tracks the _acknowledged mesasges_, so that the watermark doesn't advance prematurely for any one consumer.
 This allows the system to work well with all subscription types.
 In other words, the watermark cursor tracks the _mark-delete point_ of the subscription's main cursor.

 Within the broker, the cursor is encapsulated in a `WatermarkGenerator` that accepts tracking updates from the subscription.
 ```